RicoJia/Leetcode/sumary.md

 #### Distance To the Nearest 0
 [Problem](https://leetcode.com/problems/01-matrix/)
 you can use a queue and keep adding and popping nodes to achieve BFS.
 The rationale is similar to the [DP solution ](#Distance-To-the-Nearest-0) which is: you will get the right result after evaluating by getting the best of multiple passes.
+In 1D case, in each pass you evaluate 1 by starting from the 0 on the left/on the right.
+This is same as DP, which evaluates from 0 on the left & on the right as well.

 ### Graph